Cranbaerry/A.R.E.S/README.md

 License:

-For other software used within the project please refer to the LICENCE folder in our release binaries and GitHub repos.
+For other software used within the project please refer to the LICENSE folder in our release binaries and GitHub repos.

 VRChat avatar SDK is included within our HSB package, this entirely belongs to VRChat and we do not own it.